 It tunes in to all seven NOAA channels as well as AM and FM, and it has 19 preset stations so you don’t have to waste time tuning, and you’ll get alerts when bad weather is heading your way.

 Here is one of our absolute favorites, the Kaito KA500.
-The reason we love this radio so much is that you can charge it in six, yes that’s right six, different ways.
+The reason we love this emergency weather radio so much is that you can charge it in six, yes that’s right six, different ways.

-If you’re at home, you can use a USB cable or wall adaptor and, when you’re on-the-go, you can make use of the rechargeable battery, a hand crank, solar panel, or AA batteries.
+If you’re at home, you can use a USB charger or wall adaptor and, when you’re on the go, you can make use of the rechargeable battery, a hand crank, solar panel, or AA batteries.
 And you can use these to charge your phone too, which can be super handy.
 This really does give you that peace of mind that you’ll be able to get a signal if an emergency arises.

 As well as a reading lamp and flashlight, you can also use this emergency radio to generate a red SOS beacon to signal to rescuers in the dark.
 It also comes in a lovely range of colors.
 Our only complaints are that this radio isn’t fully waterproof and the solar panel is a little on the small side, so it’ll take a while to get a good charge.
 However, with all the other power sources, slow solar probably isn’t that big a deal.